Telenav/kivakit/README.md

 > *The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*

-KivaKit provides quick and easy solutions to common everyday software problems by providing APIs, and sometimes by "wrapping" them in a simplified abstraction.
-It is not KivaKit's goal to provide access to all features of underlying APIs, but the most frequently used features are usually available or can be added.
+KivaKit provides quick and easy solutions to common everyday software problems by providing "mini-frameworks" that work together to provide new features and to make existing APIs easier to use.

 KivaKit is composed of a number of nested sub-projects that are Java 11+ modules.
 These modules address different areas of concern in developing Java applications.
 The resources below will help you to get started.